DREAM: Diffusion Rectification and Estimation-Adaptive Models: Additional experimental results

-\textbf{General scene dataset.} To further illustrate the broad effectiveness of our DREAM strategy, we present a selection of examples from the DIV2K~\cite{agustsson2017ntire}.
+\textbf{General scene dataset.} To further illustrate the effectiveness of our DREAM strategy, we present selected examples from the DIV2K~\cite{agustsson2017ntire}.
 These examples showcase complex image elements such as intricate textures, repeated symbols, and distinct objects.
 We conduct a comparative visualization of our DREAM strategy against standard training practices, employing the SR3 model as a baseline in \Cref{fig:sr3-div-exp1}, \Cref{fig:sr3-div-exp2} and \Cref{fig:sr3-div-exp3}.
 Similarly, we use the ResShift model as a baseline in \Cref{fig:res-div-exp1}, \Cref{fig:res-div-exp2} and \Cref{fig:res-div-exp3}.
-The comparisons unequivocally demonstrate the superior performance of our DREAM strategy.